JSFoundation/js.foundation/_trademark/000-main.md

 # Trademark Policy

 {: .left}
-The mission of the jQuery Foundation is to improve the open web, making it accessible for everyone through the development of open source software projects and collaboration with the development community.
-To that end, we provide individual open source projects with a top-level organizational structure and other resources that they need to produce the code that drives our shared mission.
-Over time, we’ve worked to make sure that contributors associate the jQuery name with a community with which they want to be a part, while developers and consumers associate our name with projects on which they know they can rely.
+With the mission of the JS Foundation in mind, we provide individual open source projects with a top-level organizational structure and other resources that they need to produce the code that drives that shared mission.
+Over time, we’ve worked to make sure that contributors associate the names of the Foundation and its projects with a community with which they want to be a part, while developers and consumers associate our name with projects on which they know they can rely.

 The way that trust and good will is expressed legally is through our various trademarks, and so the purpose of this policy is to make clear how those marks can and cannot be used.
-Our goal in this policy is to balance the mission of the Foundation and the ethos of the open source movement with the need to make sure that contributors, developers, and the public-at-large can rely on the jQuery Foundation brand as an identifier of a thriving community and quality code.
+Our goal in this policy is to balance the mission of the Foundation and the ethos of the open source movement with the need to make sure that contributors, developers, and the public-at-large can rely on the JS Foundation brand as an identifier of a thriving community and quality code.
 As with everything that we do, we welcome the feedback of the community on how well we meet that goal.

 {: .left}
-## The jQuery Foundation Marks
+## The JS Foundation Marks

-The jQuery Foundation uses a number of trademarks to identify itself, its projects, and its general brand.
+The JS Foundation uses a number of trademarks to identify itself, its projects, and its general brand.
 These will be referred to as the "Marks", and include:

 * The "Word Marks"
+	* JS Foundation ®
 	* jQuery ®
 	* Write Less, Do More ®
 	* jQuery Mobile ®